5 Trade School Myths, and Why They're Wrong

 As the cost of college rises, more students are taking a harder look at the return on investment of their college degree.
 That is leading some students to take a closer look at postsecondary vocational education.
 More commonly referred to as "trade school," this is a career-focused route that prepares you for a specific trade or field, and often leads to the completion of an associate degree within two years.

-The National Center for Educational Statistics released a report projecting that between 2007 and 2019, the number of students earning associate degrees will increase by 30 percent, while those earning bachelor's degrees will only increase by 23 percent.
+The National Center for Educational Statistics released a report projecting that between 2007 and 2019, the number of students earning an associate degree will increase by 30 percent, while those earning a bachelor's degree will only increase by 23 percent.
 Clearly vocational education could be at the forefront of education, going forward.

 Despite the educational opportunities that trade schools provide, there are still several myths that persist about vocational education.
 With the help of an expert in the field, Manufacturing Coordinator for the College of DuPage Jim Filipek, we aim to bust five of these myths, and give you the real scoop about vocational education: